Raptor007/Falcon4toSaitek/release/README.txt

 TROUBLESHOOTING
 ---------------
-If your device list is missing items, you probably have the wrong drivers installed.
-This utility requires DirectOutput 6.6 or later, which is included with the FIP SD6 drivers (this should work for the X52 Pro too).
-Scroll up to the "INSTALLATION" section of this readme for more information.
+If your device list is missing items, you're probably missing some drivers.
+Uninstall all existing copies of Saitek DirectOutput, then install the latest Saitek drivers for your hardware.

-If you're sure you've properly installed DirectOutput 6.6+ and your device still isn't showing up, try moving it to a different USB port.
+If you're sure you've properly installed all drivers and your device still isn't showing up, try moving it to a different USB port.

 If you get no lights or MFD activity after clicking Start and opening Falcon 4, you may need to restart the Saitek DirectOutput service.
 To do this, click the